TPlatts04/TPlatts04/README.md

 <ul>
   <li>🖥️I have been teaching myself code for 2 months.
-  <li>🔭I'm creating projects to solidify my knowledge within the Front-End sector
+  <li>💬I'm creating projects to solidify my knowledge within the Front-End sector
   <li>🌱Markups/Languages/Frameworks I know: HTML5, CSS3/SASS, JavaScript, Jquery, Bootstrap, Node.JS (Only for modules at the moment)
+  <li>🔭I am currently working on a Modern Landing Page as my second project for my porfolio website!
+Check out the landing page in my repositories!
 <ul>

 <!--